ORNL-CEES/Cap/README.md

 deal.II version 8.2 compiled with C++11 support.
 The development sources can be found [here](https://github.com/dealii/dealii).

-boost version > 1.49.0.
+boost version at least 1.49.0.
 Boost Unit Test Framework (UTF) is required only for building all the unit tests.

 CONFIGURE, BUILD, INSTALL
 -------------------------